slacgismo/gismo-cloud-deploy/README.md

   The `gismoclouddeploy` passes the filename and column name to this `entrypoint.py` file.
 Each entrypoint.py file processes exactly one filename and column name only.
 For example, if you want to process one file with two column names.
 This application will run this entrypoint.py twice with the same file name and two different column names.

 - requirements.txt
   Please include a `requirements.txt` file under your project folder.
-You have to include all the necessary dependencies pacakges in this file.
-The Docker copys those files into their images, and the application will install python packages based on it.
-Some packages are necessary to run flask server and celery worker.
+You have to include all the necessary dependencies packages in this file.
+The Docker copies those files into their images, and the application will install python packages based on it.
+Some packages are necessary to run the flask server and celery worker.
 Please do not remove it.
 Please check the example `requirements.txt` to get more details.
 - config.yaml
   This file lists all the system parameters that pass to the `gismoclouddeploy`.
-Please check the file to see more detail descriptions.
+Please check the file to see more detailed descriptions.

 #### Run command on AWS

 Suppose you are already familiar with how to create EC2 bastion and EKS cluster.
 You can run this application directly on AWS.
 It is faster and easy to debug.
 Follow the steps to run this application on AWS EC2.
-If you have created and install all the dependecies.
+Suppose you have created and installed all the dependencies.
 Activate your pyton3 virtual environment.

 ```bash
 cd gismo-cloud-deploy/gismoclouddeploy/services